OALabs/hashdb/README.md

     ```
     pip install flake8
-    flake8 ./algorithms --count --exit-zero --max-complexity=15 --max-line-length=127 --statistics --show-source
+    flake8 ./algorithms --count --select=E9,F63,F7,F82 --show-source --statistics
     ```

 6. Test your code locally using our test suite.
-Run the folling commands locally from the root of the git repository.
+Run the following commands locally from the root of the git repository.
 Note that you must run pytest as a module rather than directly or it won't pick up our test directory.

     ```
     pip install pytest